Ho-lab-jaist/protac/README.md

 # protac
-Data samples and software for Protac robot, which includes programs for high-level sensing/perception and control of Protac arm.
+Description, kinematics and software for Protac robot, which includes programs for high-level sensing/perception and control of Protac arm.